jagadeeshmiyan/jagadeeshmiyan/README.md

 👨‍💻 Some of the projects I've worked on recently

 - 🐍 Developed RESTful APIs using Django Rest Framework
-- 🐍 Built a real-time chat application using Django Channels
 - 🐍 Developed data analysis tools using pandas
 - 🐍 Created automation scripts for various tasks using Python
 - 🐍 Created many APIs for the projects with fellow teammates